 Lack of a license to use the real names of baseball players led to the game designers using some creativity to come up with believable-sounding names, with uneven results.
 Bobson Dugnutt was the most absurd name in the meme inspired by the game.

 The Bobson Dugnutt meme

-But yes, you can find Bobson Dugnutt graphics floating around, and you can get a Bobson Dugnutt t-shirt too.
+You can find Bobson Dugnutt graphics floating around, and you can get a Bobson Dugnutt t-shirt too.

 Sports games tend to have a short shelf life, because there’s usually not a ton of difference between them.
 But whoever fired this one up in 2007 found something unexpected.

 The list of players in Fighting Baseball was largely based on US baseball players, but for whatever reason the designer also borrowed heavily from the NHL.
 I guess in a game called Fighting Baseball, having some hockey players on hand is a good idea.
 But from a practical standpoint, I think they did it to reduce the number of Hispanic names they had to deal with.
 The method they came up with worked best with people with Anglican first names.

 The game consisted of 28 teams with rosters of 26 players each.
 Lacking a license to use real names like RBI Baseball, the designer had the unenviable task of coming up with 728 fictional names.
 That job would have been a lot easier if they could have gotten their hands on a US phone book.
 To make an alias for John Kruk, just flip to K, look for a name that sounds reasonable that may or may not have a first name starting with J, then move on to the next player.

 They came up with a formula, but it gave uneven results.